 3. A Drive-By Birthday Party

 If your kids are desperate to see their friends in real life, organise a birthday convoy.
-Friends can drive slowly past your house within a dedicated time frame, while you stand out the front to wave and maybe have a quick (socially distanced) “hello”.
+Friends (from the same neighbourhood) can drive slowly past your house within a dedicated time frame, while you stand out the front to wave and maybe have a quick (socially distanced) “hello”.
 You could even ask them to throw a few decorations on the car for a bit of fun!
-A drive-by party is the perfect way to make your child feel special – and bring the neighbours out to join in the party too.
+A drive-by party is the perfect way to make your child feel special.

 For safety reasons, this style of celebration is better suited to houses on quiet suburban streets – and make sure you don’t travel more than 10km from home!

 4. Organise a personalised message from a celebrity

 This is an awesome way to celebrate a child’s birthday during lockdown!
 Kids will blown away by a personalised message from a celebrity through Cameo.
 Whether it’s for a special birthday, gender reveal, good luck, an anniversary or any other reason, this is a really memorable way to make someone’s day.

 They’ve got thousands of actors, musicians, comedians, gamers and more waiting to record a message for your birthday boy or girl!
 Like Greg Paige (the original Yellow wiggle), Kellie Crawford (from the original Hi-5), The Umbilical Brothers or even Jesse Metcalfe (Desperate Housewives) for a girlfriend!